GluuFederation/docs-ce-prod/docs/source/upgrade/index.md

 Community Edition version 4.1 must be upgraded from version 4.0.x.
 Explanations of what actions the upgrade script performs are included [below](#40-upgrade-script-details).

+!!!
+Note
+    All scripts should be run inside the Gluu Server container.

 ### Upgrade 3.1.x to 4.0

 The upgrade script can download all needed software and applications from the internet.
 [Skip this step](#upgrade-40-to-41) if already using 4.0.
 You can perform an online upgrade by following these steps: